orthecreedence/cl-async/tcp.md

 be passed in as a keyword arg, which sets a callback to be called whenever a new connection comes in.

-This function returns a `tcp-server` class, which allows you to close the server via [close-tcp-server](#close-tcp-server).
+This function returns a `tcp-server` object, which allows you to close the server via [close-tcp-server](#close-tcp-server).

 {% highlight cl %}